About Barronett

 Frequently Asked Questions

 To register to vote in Barronett, Wisconsin, residents can register online through the Wisconsin Elections Commission's website, by mail, or in person at the Barron County elections office.
 Wisconsin requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Wisconsin Elections Commission's voter lookup tool.
-For local municipal elections in Barronett, contact the Barron County Clerk's office for schedules and ballot information.
+For local county and state elections (Barronett is an unincorporated community in Barron County and does not hold municipal elections), contact the Barron County Clerk's office for schedules and ballot information.

 Property records for Barronett, Wisconsin are maintained by the Barron Municipal Assessor's Office and the Barron County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Barron County, including parcels in Barronett.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Barron County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Wisconsin counties provide online property record searches through their county websites.
-For in-person requests, visit the Barron County offices at the county courthouse.
 The Barron County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Barronett, Wisconsin residents are available through both county and state offices.
 The Wisconsin Department of Health Services, Vital Records, located in Madison, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Wisconsin.
 Orders can be placed online, by mail, or in person.
 Locally, the Barron County Clerk's office issues marriage licenses and maintains marriage records for Barron County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.